yelabucsf/P2RY8_DMS/README.md

 TN LaFlam, CB Billesbolle, et al. Identification of heterogeneous effects of coding variants in the GPCR P2RY8.
 2024.
 Submitted.

 Included files:
-- Sequencing analysis scripts, using FastQC, BBTools, and GATK
+- Sequencing analysis scripts, using BBTools and GATK
 - R script for z-score calculation
 - Jupyter notebook and R script for regression score generation and correlation calculations